marektrybus/nopCommerce/README.txt

 $ mvn test

 Method 2:
-Install Cucumber IntelliJ plugins and run features by right click on *.feature file and then "Run"
+Install Cucumber IntelliJ plugin and run feature by right click on a *.feature file and then click "Run"

 Results:
 =========
-Results are visible in HTML format  in target/cucumber/indesx.html
+Results are avaiable in console and as HTML report in target/cucumber/index.html